What is Vinyasa Yoga

 How to get more from your Vinyasa Yoga practice

-Many people get on their the mat to practice Vinyasa Yoga for fitness – to get a ‘yoga body’ – to challenge their balance – to build strength – to gain flexibility.
+Many people get on their the mat to practice Vinyasa Yoga for the physical transformation – to get a ‘yoga body’ – to challenge their balance – to build strength – to gain flexibility.
 There’s nothing wrong with that but it’s like taking a covert taste of the cake-mix in the kitchen when you could be at the party eating cake.

-An attitude of willingness to deepen the experience of yoga in accordance to the 8 limbs of yoga moves the intention of the practice into one of a true Vinyasa.
-We can apply what we have learned above to our yoga practice and flow more mindfully linking breath and movement knowing we are not just working out.
+An attitude of willingness to deepen the experience of yoga in accordance to the ‘ashtanga 8 limbs’ of yoga moves the intention of the practice into one of a true Vinyasa.
+We can apply what we have learned above to our yoga practice and flow more mindfully linking breath and movement knowing we are not ‘working out’ we are working throughout our body level, mind level and energy level.

 Each time we get on the mat, we can approach each practice underpinned with a positive intention to improve our physical and mental state and an attitude of willingness to experience the evolution with each breath by recognising the cycle of vinyasas as a moving meditation.